LeDDGroup/uniform-react-components/README.md

 ```

 The options is an array of Options, which has all the properties the option element takes, but value is restricted to the specified type, so it enforces type safety

-## Note

-You shouldn't use `componentDidUpdate` with UniformComponent because UniformComponent use it for handling props change, there are workarounds for this issue though.